schafer14/brain/Areas/Productivity/Building a Second Brain.md

 The result of the creative process can be products so simple they look like anyone could have made them.
 That simplicity masks the effort and mastery required to get there.

-**Progressive Summaries are not a method for remembering as much as possible; they are for forgetting as much as possible.** **As your ideas become distilled, they naturally improve because you drop the mere good parts and let the great parts stand out.**
+<mark style="background: #D2B3FFA6;">**Progressive Summaries are not a method for remembering as much as possible; they are for forgetting as much as possible.** **As your ideas become distilled, they naturally improve because you drop the mere good parts and let the great parts stand out.**</mark>

 You shouldn’t start on a layer of a Progressive Summary until you are ready to use the note in one of your creative works.
 This is because it takes much more effort to distil notes than capture or organise them.
 We want to spend our effort only on what we know will be valuable, so we don’t distil until we are ready to use the note.

 When preparing to create a piece of work, do a layer of Progressive Summarising on a few notes that you think will be relevant.
 That way, you get some ideas for your work immediately.

-> **When the opportunity arrives to do our best work, it’s not the time to start reading books and doing research.
-You need that research to already be done.**
+> <mark style="background: #D2B3FFA6;"> **When the opportunity arrives to do our best work, it’s not the time to start reading books and doing research.
+You need that research to already be done.** </mark>
->

 ## Express